-Click Here for further information on modules/subject.
+Click here for further information on modules/subjects.

-Fire Safety Practice (P.Grad.Dip.)
+Study Fire Safety Practice (P.Grad.Dip.) at Trinity

-Professor Tom Grey gives an overview on the P.Grad.Dip in Fire Safety Practice Programme at Trinity College Dublin.
+Professor Tom Grey gives an overview on the P.Grad.Dip. in Fire Safety Practice programme at Trinity College Dublin.

 Number of Places30 Places